 By Baitao, Yueyi, Jingzhou, Hongcheng, Yingzhi, and Kante

 This article introduces the research about the interactive ability of gesture recognition by the Tmall Genie M laboratory.
-The research covers the exploration of business and algorithms in gesture recognition, future applications, and prospects for the algorithms.
+The research covers the exploration of business and algorithms in gesture recognition.

 "Gestures are the most natural form of human communication.
 Hardware is the only limitation that prevents us from controlling our devices well."
 Here, the hardware limitation refers to the need for additional depth sensors by traditional gesture recognition algorithms.
 Thanks to the continuous development of adaptive artificial intelligence (AI) and edge computing over the past decade, gesture recognition has gradually become possible.